onepwaa/site/_posts/2021-08-14-solar-geoengineering.md

 ---
 layout: post
-title: Solar geoengineering and Who Has a Say in It
+title: Science 2021 | Solar Geoengineering and Who Has a Say in It
 image: /assets/img/(Final)%20GEOENGINEERING.png
 topic: deep-dives
 ---